-In air seasoning method, the moisture level will almost always be higher than kiln-dried firewood.
+In the air seasoning method, the moisture level will almost always be higher than kiln-dried firewood.
 One of the disadvantages of this method is the high cost of providing energy to heat.

 Solar Kiln Seasoning

-If you do not have enough money for the costs of energy, you can use solar Kiln.
+If you do not have enough money for the costs of energy, you can use a solar Kiln.
 This is a combination of the two methods above.

 Features of Seasoned Wood

 How to tell when the wood is seasoned?
 Here are some points that you can identify seasoned wood with the help of them.
-These include the appearance and trait of seasoned wood.
+These include the appearance and traits of seasoned wood.
 If you want to use wood as firewood, knowing these will help you because burning greenwood can be dangerous.
 It creates a lot of smoke, creosote and will be hard to start the fire.

-In most cases, greenwood has refreshing colors, and with the loss of moisture will opaque over time.
+In most cases, greenwood has refreshing colors, and the loss of moisture will opaque over time.
 Seasoned wood usually develops a faded gray color, after losing moisture.
 In the picture below, you can see the difference between greenwood and seasoned wood.

 In addition to color, deep cracks are another sign of seasoned wood.
-You may see cracks on dry pieces of seasoned wood which extends from the center of the log and reaches out towards the edges.
+You may see cracks on dry pieces of seasoned wood which extend from the center of the log and reaches out towards the edges.
 But this is not a determining factor.